franz-dalitz/ludus-cyclorum/README.md

 Now for the complete rules:
 1. Set up the board and pieces as shown in the graphic
 2. Your win condition is to take the opposing Dux or their party
-3. Determine the starting player somehow (rock-paper-scissors, dice, etc.)
+3. Determine the starting player somehow (coin flip, rock-paper-scissors, dice, etc.)
-4. You and your opponent go back and forth "acting" with a single one of your stones, then flipping it over (indicating that it is "active", or "busy")
+4. You and your opponent go back and forth "activating" a single one of your stones, then flipping it over (indicating that it is now "active", or "busy")
    1. Only stones that match the current phase of the cycle-indicator ("inactive" stones) may be used
    2. If you still have inactive stones and your opponent doesn't: continue alone until yours are all active too
    3. You **must** always act with one stone (though you can choose to have it "idle" by just flipping it)
-5. Once all stones on the board are active immediately flip over the cycle-indicator (as you have now completed a cycle)
+5. Once all stones on the board are active immediately flip over the cycle-indicator (as you have just completed a cycle)
    1. All stones are now automatically inactive again, because their phase does not match the cycle-indicator
    2. If you just acted it is now your opponent's turn
 6. The actions you may perform with a stone are the following: